domagalahanna/bspk/docs/src/about.md

     alt: ""
   title: Our vision
   content:
-    - BSPK is a B2B company founded by inspired customers dreaming of a great shopping experience.
+    - BSPK is a B2B company founded by inspired customers envisioning a better shopping experience.
 We behave like a B2C community and put the customer at the center of everything we do to bring human relationships at the forefront of our clients’ growth strategies.
-    - We are progressive enablers of the most innovative social connector in customer journey digitization.
 counterGallery:
   id: expertise-section
   title: Our expertise
   intro:
-    - "We innovate at the intersection of consumers’ new expectations and our clients’ ambitions.
-Our expertise revolves around three building blocks unlocking meaningful interactions:"
+    - "We innovate at the intersection of consumers’ growing expectations and our customers ambitions.
+Our expertise covers three building blocks:"
   sections:
     - title: Customer experience and knowledge
-      content: We humanize and democratize real time one-on-one engagement for sales advisors through highly personalized shopping journeys delivering superior insight.
-Both remotely and in proximity.
+      content: We enable relevant and personalized customer engagement to drive sales and improve satisfaction.
       image:
         src: "/images/about/counter1.jpg"
         alt: Blonde woman talking to the phone
       mobileImage:
         src: "/images/about/counter1.jpg"
         alt: Blonde woman talking to the phone
-    - title: Conversion uplifts
+    - title: Sales conversion
-      content: Our conversational mobile hub connects augmented clienteling to actionable data resulting in unprecedented transaction uplifts.
-We help where it typically gets messy.
+      content: We connect customers with sales advisors via video, messaging and curated digital experiences to personalize sales.
       image:
         src: "/images/about/counter2.jpg"
         alt: Payment system